sheesh19/sheesh19/README.md

 <p>I currently work as a freelance developer and coding teacher at Le Wagon.</p>

-<p>Most recently, I lived and worked in Melbourne, Australia- I'll dive into my koalities below.</p>
+<p>Most recently, I lived and worked in Melbourne, Australia- below are some of the technologies I typically use.</p>